cfreer/PerfectTeam/README.md

 Firebase hosting URL: [https://perfect-team-75839.web.app](https://perfect-team-75839.web.app)

-# How to Set Up Firebase Hosting and include Firebase in the React app
+# How to Set Up Firebase Hosting and Include Firebase in the React App
 1. Go to [https://firebase.google.com/](https://firebase.google.com/), click the "Get started" button, and sign in using a Google account.
 2. Click the "Add project" button and enter a project name.
 3. Unselect "Enable Google Analytics for this project" and create the project.